-The point where we as individuals knew we would have to get back to the workplace – and as professionals knew we needed to get back to the workplace.
+The point where we as individuals knew we would have to return to the workplace – and as professionals knew we needed to return to the workplace.

-If you are a Leader in your organization, here are some thoughts on what you can do to alleviate the disruption that this move to a hybrid working is going to cause.
+If you are a Leader in your organization, here are some thoughts on what you can do to alleviate the disruption that this move to hybrid working will cause.

 a) Make your options specific